“There are two ways to acquire wisdom; you can either buy it or borrow it.” Benjamin Franklin

 - The concept of a mentor/mentee relationship is often very attractive, but there is a lot of work involved … don’t commit to the relationship if both parties are not willing to commit to the work!

 Informal chats with people can bring value, but it can equally be a waste of time.
-My advice to anyone considering being a mentor is to ensure the mentee is prepared well (Brian Tracy’s article is a good place for them to start.
+My advice to anyone considering being a mentor is to ensure the mentee is prepared well.

 “For every one of us that succeeds, it is because there’s somebody there to show you the way out.”
 Oprah Winfrey